hashicorp/vault/website/source/docs/secrets/transit/index.html.md

 * `rsa-4096`: 4096-bit RSA key; supports encryption, decryption, signing, and signature verification

+## Convergent Encryption

+Convergent encryption is a mode where the same set of plaintext+context always result in the same ciphertext.
+It does this by deriving a key using a key derivation function but also by deterministically deriving a nonce.
+Because these properties differ for any combination of plaintext and ciphertext over a keyspace the size of 2^256, the risk of nonce reuse is near zero.

+This has many practical uses.
+A key usage mode is to allow values to be stored encrypted in a database, but with limited lookup/query support, so that rows with the same value for a specific field can be returned from a query.

+To accommodate for any needed upgrades to the algorithm, different versions of convergent encryption have historically been supported:

+* Version 1 required the client to provide their own nonce, which is highly flexible but if done incorrectly can be dangerous.
+This was only in Vault 0.6.1, and keys using this version cannot be upgraded.
+* Version 2 used an algorithmic approach to deriving the parameters.
+However, the algorithm used was susceptible to offline plaintext-confirmation attacks, which could allow attackers to brute force decryption if the plaintext size was small.
+Keys using version 2 can be upgraded by simply performing a rotate operation to a new key version; existing values can then be rewrapped against the new key version and will use the version 3 algorithm.
+* Version 3 uses a different algorithm designed to be resistant to offline plaintext-confirmation attacks.
+It is similar to AES-SIV in that it uses a PRF to generate the nonce from the plaintext.

 ## Setup

 Most secrets engines must be configured in advance before they can perform their